michael-fa/FarmBot/MyFreeFarmer/Docs/jsfuncs.md

 ﻿## Stuff to know
  \
- Please remember that this are the "bare" JS functions, which we can call and execute ourselfes while in game.\
+ Please remember that these are the "bare" JS functions, which we can call and execute ourselfes while in game.\
  So in every sense this is just a developer's' cheat sheet.

  :o: ``The function's documentation isn't 100% factual.``\
  :heavy_check_mark: ``This information is marked as factual, nothing more to add.``\
- :raised_back_of_hand: ``Function previously marked as done and factual has been re-visited and changed due to notice.``
+ :raised_back_of_hand: ``Information previously marked as done and factual has been re-visited and changed due to notice.``

 ***